-If, like many parents, you’re constantly researching possible treatments for eczema, you’ll probably be aware of certain ‘alternative’ remedies like Aloe Vera which do, thankfully, seem to work for some children.
-Along the same lines, there has been much discussion about the potential benefit of probiotics in treating eczema, and herein lies the good news.
-A new study has found that certain probiotics can be helpful in the treatment of eczema.
+If, like many parents, you’re constantly researching possible treatments for eczema, you’ll probably be aware of certain ‘alternative’ remedies like Aloe Vera which do seem to work for some children.
+Along the same lines, there has been much discussion about the potential benefit of probiotics in treating eczema.
+Unlike many alternative remedies, there is ongoing scientific research into the effectiveness of probiotics in treating eczema.

 What are probiotics?

 Probiotics are live bacteria and yeasts which are thought to have various health benefits, including preventing and treating a range of conditions.
 According to NHS Choices, they are ‘usually eaten in yoghurts or taken as food supplements, and are often described as “good” or “friendly” bacteria.
 Probiotics are thought to help restore the natural balance of your gut bacteria when it has been disrupted.’
-But, as with most ‘health’ products, the advertisers have jumped on the band wagon and you’ve probably noticed all the new probiotics products being marketed to kids, along with optimistic sounding claims about what each can do.
-Despite this, it seems to be widely accepted that probiotics are helpful in treating diarrhea, irritable bowel syndrome and a number of other gut-related problems.
+But, as with most ‘health’ products, the advertisers have jumped on the bandwagon and you’ve probably noticed all number of probiotics products being marketed to kids, along with optimistic sounding claims about what each can do.
+Despite this, it seems to be widely accepted that probiotics are helpful in treating diarrhoea, irritable bowel syndrome and a number of other gut-related problems.

 Research into probiotics and eczema

-A few years ago there was a study which showed that there was some benefit in giving probiotic supplements to expectant mothers, and continuing to treat the child once it was born.
-While helpful to people who knew their children were likely to suffer eczema in early childhood, this conclusion was of little use to the large number of us whose children developed eczema unexpectedly, or who hadn’t made the connection until the eczema appeared.
-Further studies tried to find out whether probiotics could be beneficial if introduced after the birth, however the results up to now have been inconclusive.
+A few years ago there was a study (Kukkonen, 2007) which showed that there was some benefit in giving probiotic supplements to expectant mothers and continuing to treat the child once it was born.
+While helpful to people who knew their children were likely to suffer eczema in early childhood, this conclusion was of little use to the large number of us whose children developed eczema unexpectedly, or who hadn’t made the connection until eczema appeared.
+Further studies tried to find out whether probiotics could be beneficial if introduced after the birth, however, the results up to now have been inconclusive.

-Now, the latest published study (April 2015) used two probiotic strains – Lactobacillus paracasei and Lactobacillus fermentum.
+Then in April 2015 another study (Wang, 2015) looking at babies and children taking two probiotic strains – Lactobacillus paracasei and Lactobacillus fermentum.
 These were given singly or in combination and tested against a placebo in children between 0 and 18 years with moderate atopic dermatitis (eczema).
 After three months, children in all the probiotics groups showed improved eczema symptoms, with the benefits remaining for a month after the child stopped taking the probiotic supplement.
 There were particular improvements in the under 12s group – thought to be because intestinal microbiota may be less amenable to alteration from probiotic supplements as we get older.
 However, the full age range of participants saw improvements in their eczema, including a reduction in the size of the affected area as well as less oozing, scratching, dryness and redness.
 Importantly, the study included quality of life measures, with the probiotic group experiencing better sleep, reduced symptoms and more positive feels and activities affected by their skin.